 (a) Employers.
 Discrimination on the basis of age may be established by showing that a job applicant's or employee's age over 40 was considered in the denial of employment or an employment benefit.
-The presumption of discrimination may be established by showing that a facially neutral practice has an adverse impact on applicants or employees over the age of 40, unless the practice is tied to a legitimate overriding business necessity such that the practice is necessary to the safe and efficient operation of the business and effectively fulfills the business purpose it is supposed to serve.
-(Business necessity is defined in section 11010(b)).
+A presumption of discrimination may be established by showing that a facially neutral practice has an adverse impact on applicants or employees over the age of 40, unless the practice is justified by business necessity as defined in section 11010(b).
 In the context of layoffs or salary reduction efforts that have an adverse impact on employees over the age of 40, an employer's preference to retain lower paid workers, alone, is insufficient to negate the presumption.
-The practice may still be impermissible, even where a legitimate business necessity exists, where it is shown that an alternative practice would have accomplished the business purpose equally well with a lesser discriminatory impact.
+The practice may still be impermissible, even where a legitimate business necessity exists, where it is shown that an alternative practice could accomplish the business purpose equally well with a lesser discriminatory impact.